department-for-transport/coffee-and-coding/20181010_Software_Dev_practices_in_R/README.md

 ## Package metadata

-- Packages have a `DESCRIPTION` files, that contains information for the package.
+- Packages have a `DESCRIPTION` file, that contains information for the package.
   - Who maintains it, what packages are needed for it to work (`Imports:`)
   - This is mostly required for publishing packages on CRAN, but can be useful anyway. [http://r-pkgs.had.co.nz/description.html](http://r-pkgs.had.co.nz/description.html)